MileHacker Logo

 Dining Customs

 Use your right hand for eating (if eating with hands), passing food, or giving/receiving items.
-Avoid pointing with your feet.
+Avoid gesturing with a finger with your feet.

 Photography

-Always ask for permission before photographing people, notably in rural places or religious sites.
+Always get consent before taking pictures people, notably in rural places or religious sites.
 Respect privacy.

 Taboos